kpsdev1/The-Recipe-Blog/README.md

 - Beside the **Yes** button there is a **Cancel** button, that when clicked will make the modal disappear, there is also an **x** in the top right of the modal that will also get right of it.
 - If the user clicks anywhere else on the screen the modal will also disapear.
 - Please note that only the user who created the recipe can delete it from here.
+- After deleting the Recipe a success message will be displayed at the top of the screen.

 ![Delete Recipe](readme-docs/images/delete-recipe.jpg)
 - - -